College Is Expensive: The Soapbox

 Parents and students are desperate to figure out if their investment will pay off and fall victim to “prestige” in the process.
 Thus, U.S. News and other ranking publications wield incredible power over the perception of quality and institutional clout.

 Unfortunately, these college rankings are often very limited in scope and measure an arbitrary list of attributes that do not necessarily reflect a student’s needs or budget.

 The president of Princeton, Christopher L. Eisgruber, illuminated this rankings problem in an op-ed for The Washington Post, suggesting that we need something more like a Consumer Reports Scorecard for each school that provides much more specific criteria—filtered for each student’s background—which would help each family determine which school is the right fit and not which school is “best.”

 In the meantime, parents and students need to understand the flaws in the rankings and do their own research.

 Honestly, we could talk about the origination of rising college costs all day, but the simplest way to conclude is this: colleges charge so much because they CAN.
 However, this isn’t necessarily the biggest problem.

-The Bigger Problem: College Costs are Opaque
+The Bigger Problem: College Costs Are Opaque

 Can you imagine making a major purchase – a car, a house, even a laptop without doing comparison shopping?
-And now try to imagine trying to purchase the right product for you and not having a good idea of what you will pay?
+And now try to imagine trying to purchase the right product for you and not having a good idea of what you will pay.

-Many colleges are infamously NOT transparent about their true prices, often making it extremely challenging to know what colleges are in your price range.
+Many colleges are NOT transparent about their true prices, often making it extremely challenging to know what colleges are in your price range.
 The good news is that you will probably not pay the college sticker price.